Workflow Tutorial Capture One Mobile iPad Tethering

 How to Wirelessly Tether Your Camera to iPad with Capture One

-A practical Capture One for iPad workflow for photographers who want faster image review, more mobility on set, and a cleaner tethered shooting setup for client and solo work.
+A practical Capture One Mobile workflow for photographers who want faster image review, more mobility on set, and a cleaner tethered shooting setup without relying on a laptop.

-← Back to Workflow Subscribe on YouTube Explore Capture One Mobile
+← More workflow tutorials Subscribe for more workflow tutorials Explore Capture One Mobile

 Best for